-This would generally lead us to expect an increase in the average bill.
-However, the winning contracts for the 2020 and 2021 BGS Auctions included proxy capacity prices for the upcoming June 2022 to May 2023 time frame.
-In June 2021, the results of PJM's Base Residual Auction for the 2022-2023 delivery year (the first year of the 2022 BGS-RSCP Auction supply term) were made available.
-The proxy capacity prices incorporated in bids in 2020 and 2021 were generally \$50 to \$60/MW-day higher than the actual price of capacity for that time period, meaning that winning suppliers will refund the excess, or pay a true-up, to ratepayers.
-This true up, along with changes in the rate allocation factors used to convert the winning Auction prices to residential rates, ultimately resulted in a decrease in average bills.

-Table 3 shows the estimated monthly bill impacts of the 2022 BGS-RSCP Auction as forecasted by the EDCs for a residential customer with an annual monthly average usage of 650 kWh.4
+This would generally lead us to expect a significant increase in the average bill.
+However, the winning contracts for the 2021 and 2022 BGS Auctions included proxy capacity prices for the upcoming June 2023 to May 2024 time frame.
+In June 2022, the results of PJM's Base Residual Auction for the 2023-2024 delivery year (the first year of the 2023 BGS-RSCP Auction supply term) were made available.
+The proxy capacity prices incorporated in bids in 2021 and 2022 were generally \$50 to \$60/MW-day higher than the actual price of capacity for that period, meaning that winning suppliers will refund the excess, or pay a true-up, to ratepayers.
+This true up ultimately helps to mitigate the increase in the average bills.
+Table 3 shows the estimated monthly bill impacts of the 2023 BGS-RSCP Auction as forecasted by the EDCs for a residential customer with an annual monthly average usage of 650 kWh.5